top of page

 This is the CHURCH by Katie Warner

-contemplated one by one as they present the story of the church.
+The charcoal sketchings of the dimly lit Catholic church are brightened by the colored stained glass windows, contemplated one by one as they present the story of the church.
 It reads rhythmically, for a younger audience, with a repetitive phrase.
-The story begins with Jesus, then meanders past the apostles, the holy family, the jews, the patriarchs, Adam and Eve, the creation story, and ends reminding you that You are just as integral a part.
+The story begins with Jesus, then meanders past the Apostles, the Holy Family, the Jews, the Patriarchs, Adam and Eve, the Creation Story, and ends reminding you that You are just as integral in the Church's story.
 You are to shine your light into the world doing your part to share God’s love in the world.
 This is a good one to bring to Mass or Adoration for a young child to then notice the stained glass stories in their own church...

 The Weight of a Mass: A Tale of Faith by Josephine Nobisso